The 50/30/20 Budget Rule Explained

 What if I can't make my budget fit 50/30/20?

-The 50/30/20 rule is a guideline, not a strict rule.
+The percentages are guidelines.
 If you live in a high cost-of-living area, your needs might be 60%.
-Adjust the percentages to fit your situation while still prioritizing savings.
+Adjust while still prioritizing savings.

 Is the 50/30/20 rule good for paying off debt?

-Yes, but you may want to temporarily adjust to 50/20/30 (more to debt/savings) until high-interest debt is paid off.
-The 20% savings category includes extra debt payments beyond minimums.
+Yes, but consider temporarily adjusting to 50/20/30 until high-interest debt is paid off.

 The Bottom Line